 ERS benefits are established under the provisions of the New York State Retirement and Social Security Law ("RSSL").
 Once a public employer elects to participate in the ERS, the election is irrevocable.
 The New York State Constitution provides that pension membership is a contractual relationship and plan benefits cannot be diminished or impaired.
 Benefits can be changed for future members only by enactment of a State statute.
 Generally, members of the ERS are employees of the State and its municipalities, other than New York City.
 The Town also participates in the Public Employees' Group Life Insurance Plan ("GLIP"), which provides death benefits in the form of life insurance.
 In the Fund statements, GLIP amounts are apportioned to and included in ERS.
-The ERS is included in the State's financial report as a pension trust fund.
-That report may be found at www.osc.state.ny.us/retire/about_us/financial statements_index.php or obtained by writing to the New York State and Local Retirement System, 110 State Street, Albany, NY 12244-0001.
+The ERS is included in the State's financial report as pension trust fund.
+That report mav be found а at ww.osc.state.ny.us/retire/about us/financial statements index.php or obtained by writing to the New York State and Local Retirement System, 110 State Street, Albany, NY 12244-0001.

-Obligation of employers and employees to contribute and benefits to employees are governed by the RSSL.
+Obligation of employees and employees to contribute and benefits to employees are governed by the RSSL.
 The Comptroller shall adopt and may amend rules and regulations for the administration and transaction of the business of the ERS and for the custody and control of their funds.